walderf/PGPT/OBSERVATIONS.md

 * when censoring the post, the are claiming this was "exhaustively and comprehensively covered" 6 months ago when they split off and created their own site

-* first post about BurungHantu's statement submitted to /r/privacyguides on 4-1-2022 at 18:23:18 UTC.
+* first post about BurungHantu's statement submitted to privacyguides on 4-1-2022 at 18:23:18 UTC.

 * PG ronically annouunces the major new site redesign not long after that on 4-1-2022 at 19:43:34 UTC.